frozenlib/sigmut/README.md

 Reactive programming framework for data binding.

-Warning: This library is at a very early stage of development.
+Warning: This library is still in the very early stages of development.
+APIs will change.
+Documentation is sparse.

 ## Example